arvindkrvartiya123/MLOps/README.md

 # MLOps
-this repo contain course material related to MLOps
+this repo contains course material related to MLOps anyone interested in contributing to this repo feel free to give me a pull request